The AI Audit Becomes the Compliance Interface

 The first failure mode is scope laundering.
 A vendor gets audited on a narrow test while the deployed system includes retrieval, prompts, user data, human workflows, model updates, thresholds, dashboards, and incentives outside the audit boundary.

-The second is metric substitution.
+The third is metric substitution.
 A demographic disparity table, benchmark score, or red-team pass rate becomes a substitute for the harder question: can affected people understand, contest, and recover from system failure?

 The Governance Standard